To help automotive OEMs comply with increasingly stringent global requirements, we offer two low VOC product segments for automotive interiors.

 Our product range for the automotive industry interior applications, cable mounting, cockpit, doors, or seats now offers two environmentally friendly segments.
-In addition to a Low VOC label for adhesive tapes, we have created Ultra Low VOC – a new segment for our products with very low total emission values.
+In addition to a Low VOC label for adhesive tapes, we have created Ultra Low VOC tapes for automotive interiors – a new segment for our products with very low total emission values.

 Low VOC declarations in the automotive sector are not subject to one clear set of global guidelines.
 However, we use the GB standards as our benchmark since China is a leader in terms of low VOC standards.

 According to the overarching Global Automotive Declarable Substances List (GADSL), there are about 3,000 substances that require declaration in the automotive sector.
 The new more stringent guidelines for automotive interiors have highlighted between 8 and 13 substances.
 The products in our low VOC portfolio contain neither the substances prohibited under the new Chinese GB standards nor under Japan’s JAMA standards.

 At tesa, we take our commitment to our customers and the environment seriously, which is why we follow a clear low emissions strategy to fulfill the global demand for better air quality inside a vehicle.
 Because automotive OEMs set clear emission standards according to strict government regulations, our tapes are especially designed to meet these new emission limits – in any country or automotive market.

 Choose a Region: